Energy Visa Sponsorship Jobs in Virginia

 Which energy companies sponsor visas in Virginia?

-Dominion Energy leads Virginia's visa sponsorship activity, regularly filing H-1B petitions for engineering and operations roles.
+Dominion Energy leads Virginia's visa sponsorship activity, regularly filing H-1B visa petitions for engineering and operations roles.
 Other active sponsors include Constellation Energy for nuclear operations, Washington Gas for pipeline and distribution positions, and Appalachian Power for transmission projects.
 Renewable energy developers like Ørsted and Avangrid also sponsor visas for their offshore wind projects based in Virginia Beach and Norfolk.

 How to find energy visa sponsorship jobs in Virginia?